The Temporary Aid Programme IV

-- Federal guarantees on loans, including credit lines, and capital market products (borrowed capital)
+- Federal guarantees for loans, including credit lines, and capital market products (borrowed capital)

 - Recapitalisation measures as a direct means of strengthening equity

-As part of the counter-guarantee programmes offered by both the federal government and by the Länder, small and medium-sized enterprises (SMEs) can, together with their main banks, access guarantee instruments when they need to borrow money or secure additional funds with the silent participation of SME venture capital companies (Mittelständische Beteiligungsgesellschaften).
-The German government has also expanded funding options under the corona assistance programmes to help businesses that have run into difficulties through no fault of their own.
-Measures enabling this have included increasing the guarantee cap and investments to be covered from €1.25m to €2.5m, increasing the risk covered by the federal government and various steps to accelerate the decision-making process.
-The expanded funding options apply until 31 December 2021.
+As part of the counter-guarantee programmes offered by both the federal government and by the Länder, small and medium-sized enterprises (SMEs) and self-employed people could, together with their main banks, access guarantee instruments when they needed to borrow money or secure additional funds with the silent participation of SME venture capital companies (Mittelständische Beteiligungsgesellschaften).
+The German government also expanded funding options under the coronavirus assistance programmes to help businesses that had run into difficulties through no fault of their own.
+Measures enabling this included increasing the guarantee cap and investments to be covered from €1.25m to €2.5m, increasing the risk covered by the federal government and various steps to accelerate the decision-making process.
+The expanded funding options applied until 31 December 2021.